MMV-Lab/im2im-paper/manuscript.md

 For the 2D problem, we adopted the same network backbone as in the original *EmbedSeg* paper.
 Example results on a small holdout set of 5 images are shown in Figure {@fig:instance}-A (average precision at 50 = 0.866 ± 0.163), which is comparable to the original published results [@embedseg].
 For the 3D problem, the original backbone is not directly applicable, due to the before mentioned anisotropic issue and the images in the dataset do not contain enough Z-slices to run through all down sampling blocks in 3D.
 The anisotropic UNet [@doi:10.1101/491035] is used here.
 The segmentation results obtained from the public dataset [@doi:10.1038/s41586-022-05563-7] contain nuclear instance segmentation of all cells.
 But, the cells touching the image borders are ignored from downstream analysis [@doi:10.1038/s41586-022-05563-7] and therefore not curated.
 In other words, the segmentation from this public dataset can only be used as high-quality nuclear instance segmentation ground truth after excluding the areas covered by cells touching the image borders [@doi:10.1038/s41586-022-05563-7].
 Therefore, the exclusion masking function in MMV_Im2Im is very helpful in this example.

-Example results were presented in Figure {@fig:instance}-B. The green box highlighted a mitotic cell (the DNA signals forming "spaghetti" shapes).
+Example results were presented in Figure {@fig:instance}-B. The green box highlighted a mitotic cell (the DNA signals forming “spaghetti” shapes).
 The average precision at 50 for the fluorescence model is 0.827 ± 0.082 and it can be seen that the fluorescence model is able to distinguish the complex DNA signal from the background.
 Even holes can appear in the predicted segmentation, allowing the prediction of very complex shapes that are theoretically not feasible for other instance segmentation models like StarDist or Cellpose.
 Additionally, *EmbedSeg*-type models are able to assign spatially unrelated structures to the same instance (see Figure {@fig:instance} bottom).
 Nuclear instance segmentation from brightfield images was much more challenging than from fluorescent images (average precision at 50 = 0.622 ± 0.101).

 ![(A) Results 2D instance segmentation of *C. elegans*.
 A minor error can be observed in the zoom-in window.
 (B) Results of 3D nuclear instance segmentation from fluorescent images and brightfield images.
 The green box in the fluorescent image highlights a mitotic example.
 The side view panel shows the segmentation of one specific nucleus along the line annotated in the fluorescent image from the side.
 The contrast of grayscale images was adjusted using ImageJ's autoscale.](images/instance_seg_justin.png){#fig:instance width="75%"}